Dr. Bugs: Life cycles of insect and mite pests

 Understanding the life cycle of insect and mite pests will allow you to time pesticide (insecticide and miticide) applications or releases of biological control agents when the most susceptible life stages are present.
 In turn, this allows you to maintain insect and/or mite pest populations below plant damaging levels so you can produce a marketable/salable crop.

-Raymond A. Cloyd is professor and extension specialist in horticultural entomology/plant protection at Kansas State University.
+Raymond A. Cloyd is associate professor and extension entomologist in Kansas State University's department of entomology in Manhattan, Kan.
 He can be reached at rcloyd@ksu.edu.